New Center, Detroit: Architecture

 In the late 1910s and early 1920s, the automobile industry in Detroit grew rapidly.
 The economic surge made land in downtown Detroit difficult to obtain.
 The lack of suitable parcels frustrated William C. Durant in his search for the optimum location for his planned General Motors headquarters.
 Durant looked to the north, and settled on a location just west of Woodward Avenue on Grand Boulevard.
 At the time, the area was a residential district of private homes and small apartment buildings.

 Durant hired Albert Kahn to design his building, and ground was broken in 1919.
 The building was originally to be called the "Durant Building", but Durant left the company before the building was completed, so when it opened in 1922, the building was called the "General Motors Building" (now the Cadillac Place).
 As General Motors continued to grow, the company required more space.
 In the later 1920s, they built a second building, the General Motors Research Laboratory (also known as the Argonaut Building), also designed by Kahn, directly south of their headquarters.
 The building was built in two phases, and was completed in 1930.

 Around the same time, the Fisher Brothers of Fisher Body followed General Motors to the area.
 They broke ground on their eponymous Fisher Building in 1927, located across Grand Boulevard from the General Motors Building.
 The Fisher Brothers also hired Kahn, and spared no expense to construct their headquarters building.
-The followed this up with the construction of New Center Building (now the Albert Kahn Building), completed in 1932.
+They followed this up with the construction of New Center Building (now the Albert Kahn Building), completed in 1932.
 The Great Depression, however, forced the Fishers to break off their plans to construct a complex of buildings in New Center, including a grandiose three-towered version of the Fisher building.